axonivy-market/basic-workflow-ui/README.md

 # ivy projects

+## demos

+the demos are moved to GitHub: https://github.com/ivy-samples/ivy-project-demos

 ## test

 to run test, firefox in version 58 is required. if you don't want to install firefox in version 58. just run a container based on the `Dockerfile` and execute the tests.